WHEN DO PICKUPS START?

 Growing Gardens @ 1630 Hawthorn Avenue Boulder, CO 80304

 Email email@example.com for more information on herdshare memberships.

 The primary focus at Mountain Flower Goat Dairy is to provide a supply of the most gorgeous, clean, healthy goat milk possible while demonstrating to the public a working urban farm.
 We are the only dairy in the Boulder city limits and we are delighted to fill this food void for our community.
 We allow the public the opportunity to own a portion of our herd and thereby gain access to raw milk.

 A spirited debate exists over whether raw milk should be made available to the general public or not.
 Raw milk advocates have an uphill battle to shatter paradigms that remain from a time when little was known about microbiology and modern refrigeration did not exist.
 We believe it comes down to a person’s right to choose what food to put into their own bodies.
 We make a point to keep informed on and involved in the issues related to raw milk.
 We encourage you to do the same.

 We do what feels right to us.
-That is to raise goats the way nature intended eating grass and alfalfa, grazing in the fields, playing with each other, being loved by humans and eating organic grains.
+That is to raise goats the way nature intended eating grass and alfalfa, grazing in the fields, playing with each other, being loved by humans and eating organic, corn and soy free, grain.
 We milk our goats in a low-stress environment and treat their milk with the utmost care, cleanliness and respect.